Paris Jackson’s Career Goals: Michael Jackson’s Daughter Wants To Model And Act

 A photo posted by Paris-Michael K. Jackson (@parisjackson) on

-There have also been rumors that she has been signed onto to become the face of Dior.
+There have also been rumors that she has been signed to become the face of Dior.
 Stylist Tom Hamilton took to Instagram to share a black-and-white close-up of Jackson’s daughter, telling his followers that he “signed on his dream client.”

 When u sign your dream client… and you realize it's not a dream ???? @parisjackson #wideawake #soexcited #2017